stephaniehobson/stephaniehobson.ca/content/posts/google-tag-manager-intro/index.md

 ## Why do we care?

-One snippet to rule them all.
+One snippet to trigger them all.
 All your tracking scripts and pixels can be moved off the page and into GTM.
 Smaller pages, faster loading!
 They have some already supported services (AdWords, DoubleClick, Remarketing, Mediaplex...) and you can theoretically code support for others in yourself.

 Theoretically, it means non-technical people will be able to do the set up for this kind of tracking.
 Less work for us!
 But let's face it, the interface was written by devs, it still needs some technical knowledge.